david11yf29/0.Web_Design_Note/README.md

 5. Sticky:
 Sticky can be explained as a mix of position: relative and position: fixed.
-It behaves until a declated point like position: relative, after that is changes its behavior to position: fixed.
+It behaves until a declated point like position: relative, after that is changes its behavior to `position: fixed`.
 P.S.
 Tool bar for the website usually uses sticky, and is not supported in Internet Explorer and earlier version of Edge.

 [Article from Medium](https://medium.freecodecamp.org/how-to-use-the-position-property-in-css-to-align-elements-d8f49c403a26)

 ## 2. Counterpart of the float
-.clearfix:after {
+`.clearfix:after {
   content: "";
   display: table;
   clear: both;
-}
+}`

 [CSS-clear](https://css-tricks.com/almanac/properties/c/clear/)